1st Position Blues Harp – An Introduction (Part 1)

 No force, however great, can stretch a cord, however fine, into a horizontal line which is accurately straight.
 Elementary Treatise On Mechanics (William Whewell)

-Playing it straight
+Classic BluesPlaying it straight

-Honking away in an alternative position for the sake of it might be impressive momentarily, but it may also demonstrate more about musical immaturity than harp technique.
-Call it blues graffiti.
-As artists our responsibility is to share a canvass, not deface it.
-This means respect for fellow musicians, the audience, the song and the mood.
+The blues journeyman should also learn to identify each of these styles by ear and use positional playing sympathetically.
+Honking away in an alternative position for the sake of it might be impressive for a spell, but it may also demonstrate more about musical immaturity than harp technique.
+Unbidden, call it blues graffiti if you will.
+As artists our responsibility is to share the musical canvass, not to deface it.
+This means respect for fellow musicians, the audience, and the mood, but most of all for the song.

 Why do we leave first position harping till later?